epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-13-haskell-loop-with-map.markdown

 Relax, forget about Monad, and just go on.
 Omitting <code>do</code> notatin is useful when creating oneliner example.
 Consider this example of the same code rewritten without do clause.
+But using <code>then >></code> operator.

 <code>print</code> is just <code>putStrLn $ show</code>.
 And <code>$</code> is just an operator to avoid closing bracket.